Medium Risk

 Dynamically update JDT.LS configuration (e.g. enable source downloading).

-Part of the Java Jdtls MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Java Jdtls server.

 AI agents use configure_jdt_ls to create or modify resources in Java Jdtls.
 Write operations carry medium risk because an autonomous agent could trigger bulk unintended modifications.
 Rate limits prevent a single agent session from making hundreds of changes in rapid succession.
 Argument validation ensures the agent passes expected values.

 Without a policy, an AI agent could call configure_jdt_ls repeatedly, creating or modifying resources faster than any human could review.
-Intercept's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach Java Jdtls.
+PolicyLayer's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach Java Jdtls.

 Write tools can modify data.
 A rate limit prevents runaway bulk operations from AI agents.